 Basil I (867- 886 CE), the Macedonian (although he had never set foot in Macedonia), saw a city and empire that has fallen into disrepair and set about a massive rebuilding program: Stone replaced wood, mosaics were restored, churches as well as a new imperial palace were constructed, and lastly, considerable lost territory was recovered.
 Much of the rebuilding, however, was lost during the Fourth Crusade (1202 -1204 CE) when the city was plundered and burned, not by the Muslims, but by the Christians who had initially been called to repel invaders but sacked the city themselves.
 Crusaders roamed the city, tombs were vandalized, churches desecrated, and Justinian’s sarcophagus was opened and his body flung aside.
 The city and the empire never recovered from the Crusades leaving them vulnerable for the Ottoman Turks in 1453 CE.

-- Grafton, Anthony etal.
-The Classical Tradition.
+- Grafton, A. The Classical Tradition.
 Harvard University Press, 2008.

 - Kinross, Lord.
 Hagia Sophia.
 Newsweek Book Division, 1972.

-- Pollardm Justin.
-Wonders of the Ancient World.
+- Pollardm J. Wonders of the Ancient World.
 Metro Books, 2008.

 272 CEPossible year of Emperor Constantine's birth.

 308 CEConstantine I named "caesar" of the west.